Richard Howe, Earl Howe: Seven Years' War

 After the death of his elder brother, killed near Ticonderoga on 6 July 1758, Howe became Viscount Howe in the Peerage of Ireland.
 On 20 November 1759, he led Admiral Edward Hawke's fleet at the Battle of Quiberon Bay where the British won a decisive victory, forestalling a planned French invasion of Britain.
 He became Flag Captain to Rear-Admiral the Duke of York in the third-rate in June 1762.

 Howe was appointed to the Board of Admiralty led by John Montagu, 4th Earl of Sandwich as Senior Naval Lord in April 1763.
 He became Treasurer of the Navy in 1765 and, having been promoted to rear admiral on 18 October 1770, went on to be Commander-in-Chief, Mediterranean Fleet in November 1770.
-Promoted to vice admiral on 5 February 1776, he became Commander-in-Chief, North American Station later that month.
+Promoted to Vice-Admiral of the Blue on 5 February 1776, he became Commander-in-Chief, North American Station later that month.

 American War of Independence

 At the beginning of the American War of Independence, Howe was known to be sympathetic to the colonists.
 He had known Benjamin Franklin since late 1774 and was joined in a commission with his brother, General Sir William Howe, head of the land forces, to attempt a reconciliation.